luontola/web-intro/templating.md

 end
 ```

 When you visit <http://localhost:4567/foo>, you should see exactly the same content as on <http://localhost:4567/my-page.html>.
-The [`IO.read`][ruby-read] method will read a file and return it as a string.
+The [`IO.read`][ruby-read] method reads a file and gives you its contents.

 When you visit <http://localhost:4567/bar>, you should see the text "You're on page bar".
 On <http://localhost:4567/gazonk> you should see "You're on page gazonk".
 This is an example of a [parameterized route][sinatra-routes] which can serve multiple pages.
 Note that the `/:page` route must be after the `/foo` route, because Sinatra will use the first route that matches the path in the HTTP request.